 Takahashi and Hulsey (2009) suggest that wholesale late merger is controlled by case.
-This paper presents novel evidence for this idea from Condition C reconstruction effects in Mongolian local and long distance scrambling.
-Departing from previous accounts, I argue that the complexity of the phenomenon reveals that Condition C connectivity is neither related to the position of underlying binders, nor to A/A′-properties—Scrambling bleeds Condition C, so long as the case requirement of the late-merged NP can be satisfied.
+This article presents novel evidence for this idea from Condition C reconstruction effects in Mongolian local and long-distance scrambling.
+Departing from previous accounts, I argue that the complexity of the phenomenon reveals that Condition C connectivity is related neither to the position of underlying binders nor to A/Ā properties—scrambling bleeds Condition C, so long as the case requirement of the late-merged NP can be satisfied.
 Crucially, I motivate a hybrid case system for Mongolian in which accusative case is assigned as a dependent case.
-I show that this is both necessary and independently motivated, thereby introducing a fine-grained view of case into the WLM mechanism.
+I show that this is both necessary and independently motivated, thereby introducing a fine-grained view of case into the wholesale-late-merger mechanism.

 Skip Nav Destination

 July 14 2023

 Case in Wholesale Late Merger: Evidence from Mongolian Scrambling

 In Special Collection: CogNet